AugustWasilowski/SecondShiftAugie/VOXCPM_SETUP.md

 ### Commands

+The bot uses modern Discord slash commands:

-- `!join` - Join your current voice channel
+- `/join` - Join your current voice channel
-- `!play` - Replay the last generated voice response
+- `/play` - Replay the last generated voice response
-- `!leave` - Leave the current voice channel
+- `/leave` - Leave the current voice channel
-- `!help` - Show help message with all commands
+- `/help` - Show available commands and usage information
-- `!status` - Show bot and TTS engine status
+- `/health` - Show detailed bot and system health status

 ### Voice Responses

 1. Join a voice channel in Discord
-2. Use `!join` to have the bot join your channel
+2. Use `/join` to have the bot join your channel
 3. Mention the bot (@SecondShiftAugie) in chat
-4. The bot will respond with both text and voice
+4. The bot will respond with both intelligent AI text and voice

 ## Reference Files